Sunday, November 30, 2008

 we come before You today to ask Your forgiveness and to seek Your direction and guidance.

-Your Word says, 'Woe to those who call evil good, ' but that is exactly what we have done.
+We know Your Word says, 'Woe to those who call evil good, ' but that is exactly what we have done.
 We have lost our spiritual equilibrium and reversed our values.

 We have exploited the poor and called it the lottery.